lreyzin/website/_pages/about.md

 <sub><sub><sub><span style="font-size:xx-large;">&ldquo;</span></sub></sub></sub>Lev Reyzin is a Professor of Mathematics, Statistics, and Computer Science and the
 Site Director of the Institute for Data, Econometrics, Algorithms, and Learning at the University of Illinois at Chicago.
-Prior to coming to UIC, Lev was a Simons Postdoctoral Fellow at Georgia Tech, and before that, an NSF CI-Fellow at Yahoo!
+Prior to coming to UIC, Lev was a Simons Postdoctoral Fellow at Georgia Tech and an NSF CI-Fellow at Yahoo!
 Research.
 Lev received his Ph.D. on an NSF graduate fellowship from Yale under Dana Angluin and his undergraduate degree from Princeton.
 He currently serves as the Steering Committee Chair for the ALT conference, as an Associate Editor of <i>Ann.
 Math.
 Artif.
 Intell.</i>, as an Editorial Board Reviewer for <i>J. Mach.
 Learn.
 Res.</i>, and as General Co-Chair for FOCS 2024.
-Previously, he was Program Co-Chair for ALT 2017 and Program Chair ISAIM 2020.
+Previously, he was Program Co-Chair for ALT 2017 and Program Chair for ISAIM 2020.
 His work has earned awards at ICML, COLT, and AISTATS and has been funded by the NSF and DOD.
 <sub><sub><sub><span style="font-size:xx-large;">&rdquo;</span></sub></sub></sub>